 Once you have pressed “Save invoice”, you will be greeted with the preview of your created invoice.

 The invoice can still be edited, so if you see any errors, don’t worry.
 On the right had side of the screen will be a menu with the edit option, as well as invoice delivery methods.

 When you press “Download” button, the invoice will be saved on your computer in a PDF format.

 If at any point you need to change the payment method to accommodate your client quickly, you can do that here – no problem.

 Press the “Payments” button on the right side.

 On the Payments page, you can quickly change the method with which your client can pay you.
 Once you have made the changes, press “Add payment”.

 Once you’re ready to send your first invoice to your client, you can either print it out and send it via post, or use email.
 Emailing the invoice is recommended since the delivery time is almost instantaneous.

 Pressing “email” on the right hand side will open up another page.
-Here you can select the invoice recipient, send the invoice to yourself, as well as include a short message that will accompany the invoice.

 Time for you to press the “Send” button!
 Your first invoice is about to be delivered.